-Twenty First Sunday of the Year
+Twenty-first Sunday of the Year

 When Jesus says that the powers of death will not prevail, we think in defensive terms where we are under attack from atheists, secularists, radical theologians, strident women or the gay community.
-Instead, Jesus sees the church as engaged in a positive engagement with everything that is not life-giving for God’s people.
+Instead, Jesus sees the church as engaged in a positive engagement with whatever is not life-giving for God’s people.

 For Jesus, the keys to the reign of God/heaven were to be keys of liberation – not to lock people out.
 They are gifts to free people from their prisons, closets, and the traps we set for one another.
 They are the gifts to empower the least among us.
-Ministering to others is not about judgment but a reminder that God’s merciful deliverance has no limits.
+Ministering to others is not about judgment but a reminder that God’s mercy has no limits.
 Peter stands for each of us.
 When Jesus say, ‘You are rock, and on this rock I build my church’ he is referring to our faith in action when expressed in service, love, care and nurturance, forgiveness and reconciliation that builds up the church.